-In this episode, Lisa has a fun conversation with Melissa Dinwiddie.
-Melissa is a multi-talented, creative person who lights up your day with her voice and enthusiasm!
+In this episode, Lisa has a fun conversation with Melissa Dinwiddie to help you spark creativity at work.
+Melissa is a multi-talented, creative person who lights up your day with her voice and enthusiasm.
 She helps her clients to use their strengths to get their mojo back when they feel like their innovation gene has left the building.

-You’ll find lots of ideas to spark your creative mojo in this episode.
+You’ll find lots of ideas to spark creativity - get the innovation mojo back.
 Plus, you’ll hear about her “Passion Pluralite” life, as she calls it, so listen in.
 You’ll walk away with a newly formed opinion of what’s possible for a multi-passionate person.
 It’s inspiring to see someone who wouldn’t settle for “one thing” or one activity driving her entire career path.

 As she’s working with her clients, Melissa always keeps in mind her Top 5 Talent Themes from the Clifton StrengthsFinder: Connectedness, Achiever, Input, Futuristic, and Positivity.
 You’ll hear why this combination of Talents makes Melissa one of the most knowledgeable, multi-talented, creative people you will ever meet.

 Find your unique you.
 Melissa Dinwiddie is a multi-talented woman who has many different interests.
 She knows a lot about a lot of things.
 She always took for granted that she had so many interests, until she had a conversation with a client that led to a life-altering Ah Ha moment.
 In that moment, she realized that she had a unique gift, and that her Connectedness and Positivity Strengths made her a natural at consulting and collaborating with others.
 This led to her career working with clients to improve their creativity – which leads to innovation, increased profitability, and achievement.